Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you don't like something change it.
-If you can't change it, change your attitude about it.
-Don't complain."
+> "Until you change how you get things done, you'll never know what works best."
-> — **Maya Angelou**
+> — **Roy T. Bennett**

 ---